Best rosé wine: must try bottles in 2025

 Non alcoholic rosé wine

-Looking for a light and refined alcohol-free alternative?
-Non alcoholic rosé wine is exactly what you need!
-These wines retain the fresh, fruity, and floral aromas of the best rose wines but without the alcohol content.
+Non alcoholic rosé wine is gaining momentum thanks to winemakers improving their methods allowing these wines retain the fresh, fruity and floral aromas of the alcoholic version of rose wines but without the alcohol content.

 Here are three great options: